Iku-toppene/ctftime-vakta/README.md

-# CTFTime-vakta
+# CTFtime-vakta

-Monitor a CTFTime team's position on their national leaderboard and get notified when the rank changes.
+Monitor a CTFtime team's position on their national leaderboard and get notified when the rank changes.